PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-12 06:30:28
+Last updated: 2024-04-12 06:31:05
-Random Quote: I am Bo-Katan of Clan Kryze.
-I was born on Mandalore and fought in the Purge.
-I am the last of my line. - Bo-Katan
+Random Quote: I was in the desert.
+But if visiting the sands were a crime, the line of sinners would be longer than the Nile. - Arthur Harrow